AleOnori98/MicroGridsPy_Doc/docs/source/formulation.rst

     </div>

-Other constraints are enforced in order to model a more realistic BESS operation.
-The SOC must be in the operational range of the battery, having a maximum when the battery is fully charged and a minimum when the battery discharges its share of usable capacity (DOD).
+The operational SOC range is constrainted in the model for a better and more realistic BESS operation.
+The SOC can vary between a maximum value when the battery is fully charged and a minimum value when the battery discharges its share of usable capacity (DOD).
 Therefore, the SOC can vary between 100% and (1-DOD)%.

 .. raw:: html